-Thomas made his affiliate marketing debut with the JEB team in February 2015 and currently works leads the business development team securing deals like a boss.
+Thomas made his affiliate marketing debut with the JEB team in February 2015 and currently leads the business development team securing deals like a boss.
 He utilizes his experience with customer service and solution discovery acquired during his time previously managing stores for a Verizon retailer.
 In his free time, Thomas is generally hiking somewhere within the beautiful Pacific Northwest along with his wife and Golden Retriever or enjoying a nice glass of scotch.
 His long term goal is to purchase a home in Costa Rica so he never has to see snow again.